FHedin/kmeans_proteins_clusters/README.txt

 ./kmeans

-Error, not enough arguments, usage is : kmeans -idx index of atom to study (taken from a PSF for example) -dcd {path to DCD} -out {path to outputFile} -xyz {path to outputXYZ}
+Error, not enough arguments, usage is : ./kmeans -idx {index of atom to study (taken from a PSF for example)} -dcd {number of dcd files} {paths to DCDs} -out {path to outputFile} -xyz {path to outputXYZ}
 inputFile and outputFile and outputXYZ are necessary fileNames

 optional arguments :